discourse/inky-theme/README.md

 - **Location** should be set to `Below site header`

   ![welcome banner location setting](images/welcome-banner-location-setting.webp)

----

-Feel free to let me know how this theme could be improved.
-I hope you enjoy!

 |              |                              |                                                                                                                             |
 | ------------ | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------- |